 Are we positioned and organized to win the techno-economic competition between now and 2030?

 Regular, thought-provoking perspectives from our team as we chart a path forward for our country to maintain global leadership on key technologies that will shape our future.

 The Special Competitive Studies Project (SCSP) is a bipartisan, non-profit initiative with a clear mission: to make recommendations to strengthen America’s long-term competitiveness for a future where artificial intelligence (AI) and other emerging technologies reshape our national security, economy, and society.
 We want to ensure that America is positioned and organized to win the techno-economic competition between now and 2030, the critical window for shaping the future.

-Our work is divided into six panels: Foreign Policy, Intelligence, Defense, Economy, Society, and Strategic Platforms.
+Our work is divided into six panels: Foreign Policy, Intelligence, Defense, Economy, Society, and Future Technology Platforms.

 SCSP’s panels will identify and champion opportunities for the United States to renew its national competitiveness, recharge its historic optimism and rally fellow democracies by defining major problems, clarifying the nation’s purpose and developing frameworks for action.